Survivors still being found as quake death toll tops 25,000

 A large makeshift graveyard was under construction on the outskirts of Antakya on Saturday.
 Backhoes and bulldozers dug pits in the field on the northeastern edge of the city as trucks and ambulances loaded with black body bags arrived continuously.
 Soldiers directing traffic on the busy adjacent road warned motorists not to take photographs.

-The hundreds of graves, spaced no more than three feet (one meter) apart, were marked with simple wooden planks set vertically in the ground.

-A worker with Turkey’s Ministry of Religious Affairs, who did not wish to be identified because of orders not to share information with the media, said that around 800 bodies were brought the cemetery on Friday, its first day of operation.
+A worker with Turkey’s Ministry of Religious Affairs who did not wish to be identified because of orders not to share information with the media said that around 800 bodies were brought to the cemetery Friday, its first day of operation.
 By midday on Saturday, he said, as many as 2,000 had been buried.

 “People who are coming out from the rubble now, it’s a miracle if they survive.
 Most of the people that come out now are dead, and they come here,” he said.